gracegcrook/blog/aboutme.md

 When I started physical therapy school I thought it would be the perfect time to document my life and finally start blogging.
 I knew I was not ready for a blog page, instead, I decided to work through an Instagram account where I could do “short form” blogging.
 It was a good idea at the start but quickly became hard to balance going to school full time while also working a part time job.

 Now that I’ve graduated and started working, I finally have a little bit more of a consistent schedule.
-My plan on to blog primary around fitness, health, and things I’m learning as a PT.
+My plan is to blog primary around fitness, health, and things I’m learning as a PT.
 Hope you enjoy tagging along!